 I personally have tried everything that I recommend below.
 After years of working on recovering from various emotional trauma, I have tried just about everything.

-I did not want to have to make the same mistakes again because I could not learn the first time.
+I did not want to continue having the same problems, because I had not learned my lesson the first few times (sometimes it takes me a while.)
 So instead I opted to figure out why things were happening and how to correct for the future.

-This lead me to develop a deep list of emotional healing tools that I can use.
-I have many because every situation calls for a different tool.
+I needed to re-write limiting beliefs, forgive myself and others and heal the emotional wounds I discovered.
+This lead me to develop a list of emotional healing tools that I can use.

 Your physical health is important to healing.
 Without your health it makes it 100 times harder to heal your emotions.
 There are two reasons for this.